DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 ## Introduction

 This document is a quick guide to processing Lightrail value redemption (e.g. Gift Cards or customer Account Credits) at the order checkout.
-We discuss the main flow based on Gift Cards; the flow for Account Credit is straightforwardly similar and will be briefly discussed [at the end](#using-account-credits).
+We discuss the main flow based on Gift Cards; the flow for Account Credits is straightforwardly similar and will be briefly discussed [at the end](#using-account-credits).

 The focus of this document is to provide a quick step-by-step guide to implementing this use-case by directly calling the Lightrail API.